Extensions

 This makes it easier to create matches that work across many machines.

-Additionally, scripts can be included inline within the expansion by changing the args:, e.g.:
+Scripts can be included inline within an expansion by changing the args:

 args: